 Top water conservation methods used worldwide:

-Water Treatment: Water treatment process allows for treating wastewater so that it can be recycled and reused.
-Water treated by industrial wastewater treatment plants can be used further for various industrial processes. Â
+Water Treatment: Water treatmentwastewater treatment plants can then be used for various industrial processes.

-Reuse Grey Water:Â Grey water treatment is another way to conserve water.
+Reuse Grey Water: Grey water treatment is another way to save water.
 The water treated through this process can be reused for things like flushing the toilet etc.

-Reusing Water:Â Instead of dumping the water down the drain, try draining it into a large pot.
-It can be reused to water your plants, Industries can use waste water treatment to save the water and reuse again and again.
-They can also support the environment by dumping the waste water in plants.Â
+Brand Water Cooler & Storage: Fix your leaks: waste water treatment to save the water and reuse again and again.
+They can also support the environment by dumping the waste water in plants.

 Conclusion